rails/rails/guides/source/getting_started.md

 you have an instance variable `@post` containing a post, you can retrieve all the comments belonging to that post as an array using `@post.comments`.

-TIP: For more information on Active Record associations, see the "Active Record Associations":association_basics.html guide.
+TIP: For more information on Active Record associations, see the [Active Record Associations](association_basics.html) guide.

 ### Adding a Route for Comments